 - is not an employed person

 - is excepted under Part II of the First Schedule of the Social Security Act (Cap.
 318.)

-- is engaged in any activity through which earnings exceeding €910 per annum are being derived
+- is engaged in any business or trade activity through which earnings exceeding €910 per annum are being derived

 Social Security Contributions due by Self-Occupied persons are referred to as Class 2 Social Security Contributions.
 Class 2 Contributions are divided into categories SA, SB and SC depending on the income declared and the year of birth.

 The Social Security Contribution rate due is based on income derived from the net annual income from trade or profession; earned during the previous calendar year of that of payment.
 It is important to note that in the first calendar year of business or trade, Self-occupied persons are allowed to pay the lowest Class 2 Rate SA.
 This is because the net annual income of the previous calendar year would not be available during the first year of business or trade.